AKSW/information-bias-bench/README.md

 The following files are available in this repository.

-- `.run` - filex ending with `.run` contain the evaluated runs with top `1000` results for each dataset query.
+- `.run` - file ending with `.run` contain the evaluated runs with top `1000` results for each dataset query.
 - `.qrels` - containg the automatic evaluation based on the `.run` file assigning `2` for entities with `100%` likelihood and `1` otherwise.